 Before you start shopping for quotes, consider adding a few minor upgrades to your car.
 For example, a car alarm can reduce your risk of theft.
 For a major discount, consider installing a GPS tracking device, such as LoJack.
 If you’re in the market for a new vehicle, choose a safe and dependable vehicle instead of a flashy sports car or a massive SUV.
 Safe and sensible vehicles are cheaper to insure.

 Ask about Discounts

 If you talk to an insurance agent on the phone, ask about any available discounts.
-Insurance companies offer a wide selection of discounts, including good student discounts, senior discounts and more.
-Additionally, many car insurance companies offer other types of insurance, including homeowners insurance.
-Most companies will give you a significant discount to all of your insurance policies if you bundle them together.
+Insurance companies offer a wide selection of discounts, including good student discounts, senior discounts, and more.
+Additionally, many car insurance companies offer other types of insurance, including homeowners’ insurance.
+Most companies will give you a significant discount on all of your insurance policies if you bundle them together.
 Some car insurance companies also offer a lower rate if you agree to take a defensive driving course.
 If you belong to certain organizations, including alumni groups and credit unions, you may qualify for additional discounts.